 Sometimes children can also get a headache if they have skipped lunch or have become dehydrated during sports or playing as a result of not drinking enough water.

-A migraine is a specific type of headache that is characterised by its association with other symptoms such as nausea or blurred vision.
+A migraine is a specific type of a headache characterised by its association with other symptoms such as nausea or blurred vision.
 The pain from a migraine is also usually felt at the front of the head.

 Here are some simple steps to help your child get through a headache: